 About Lexie

-Lexie was born with deuteranopia and protanopia (often called “color blindness”).
-She has difficulty distinguishing among items that are red, green, orange, and brown, all of which appear to him as kind of murky brown.
+Lexie was born with deuteranopia and protanopia (often called “color blindness”) and has difficulty distinguishing among items that are red, green, orange, and brown, all of which appear to her as kind of murky brown.

-Lexie plays in various fantasy football leagues with her friends and former workmates.
+Much to people’s surprise, Lexie is also a big football fan and has been playing fantasy football with family and workmates for years.
 Sometimes there can be problems with the way these sites use color to differentiate between teams, player positions, and whether or not players are selected for her team.
-As a result, she tends to prefer certain Fantasy Football apps that don’t use color as the only way to indicate information that is important to playing.
+As a result, she tends to prefer certain fantasy football apps that don’t use color as the only way to indicate information that is important to playing.
 This means she has to try and convince friends to play using the same app.

 Barrier examples